What is the RSP?

 - August 2021 RSP payment #1: Applications open from 8:00am Tuesday 24 August

 - August 2021 RSP payment #2: Applications open from 8:00am Friday 17 September

-Businesses and organisations are able to apply for the second payment in addition to the first payment.
-Both RSPs will remain open for one month after all of New Zealand returns to Alert Level 1.
+Businesses and organisations are able to apply for all three payments.
+Each RSP will remain open for one month after all of New Zealand returns to Alert Level 1.